thewca/wca-regulations/wca-regulations-2012.md

     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
   - A3c) The competitor may pick up the puzzle during inspection.
     - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
-    - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as it stays within the limits within the limits described in 10f.
+    - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as it stays within the limits within the limits described in 10f.[NOTE: Not clear.
+What is "it"?]
     - A3c3) The competitor may reset the timer before he starts the solve.
   - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation and position.
     - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
-    - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS", and the competitor starts the solve.
+    - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS", and the competitor starts the solve.[NOTE: What if I don't start immediately after the judge calls "12 SECONDS"?
+Am I not allowed to start before then?]
 - A4) Starting the solve:
   - A4b) The competitor places his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).